Malingering in Mental Health Care

 A considerable proportion of mentally ill people do not fit those descriptions, but with media encouragement, we have been led to believe that having a mental illness is akin to “madness”.
 We know well of our image of a “mad” or “deranged” person.
 If a picture of being mentally ill is so obvious in our eyes, then it is fair to say that there must be a universal image we all relate to.
 We may have read books, newspaper articles or seen films that depict the persona or outer appearance of people who have a mental health disorder.
 The problem is that a person with mental illness often doesn’t fit the picture that we paint.

-It is shocking but true, that some people actually fake mental illness for their own good.
+The shocking but truth is that that some people actually fake mental illness for their own good.
 Whether it is born from a preconceived image of, or textbook information about mental disorders, these people are willing to pretend they have everything, from an anxiety disorder or depression to schizophrenia.
 The act is purely intentional and people who feign mental illness are known as malingerers.

 What is Malingering?